hardinger-kirin/DBMS/README.md

 Functionalities to insert tuples into tables, select attributes from tables, alter tables, update and delete tuples.

 Project 3: Completed November 18 2022
-Functionalities to select all from multiple tables, inner joins, and left outer joins
+Functionalities to select all from multiple tables, inner joins, and left outer joins.

+Project 4: Completed December 5 2022
+Functionalities to begin transactions, lock files, and commit changes.